Mark Halperin: Coverage of Donald Trump

-In November 2016, NBC's Brian Williams said Halperin had "gone out of his way" to give Trump favorable coverage.
+On November 3, 2016, NBC's Brian Williams said Halperin had "gone out of his way" to give Trump favorable coverage.
 "When Donald Trump complains he is not getting favorable coverage in the MSM"—making reference to the mainstream media—"he has not been listening to you this cycle", Williams said to Halperin on Williams' show.
-"I think you've gone out of your way to find the path, argue for the path, forge the path for him in an argumentative way with your cohost to the nomination."
+"It's a question of looking at the data," said Halperin.
+"If there's a bit more of a national surge, and if it turns out that his ceiling is higher than the Clinton folks think...I think it's possible he (Trump) could find his way to 270" electoral votes.
+Less than a week later Trump surprised many people by winning over 300 electoral votes.